 While they're draining, we can move on to making the candy coating.

-Once you've chosen your appropriate pan, simply add sugar, mirin and water and mix while cold.
-I also add a small amount of rice vinegar to help prevent crystallisation.
+Add sugar, mirin and water and mix to a pan while still cold (see tips & tricks for best pans to use for making caramel).
+I also add a small amount of rice vinegar to help prevent crystallization.

-Place the pan on the stove, and on a low heat, continue to stir.
-As soon as it starts to bubble, stop stirring and leave it to turn golden.
+Place the pan on the stove over a low heat and stir until it starts to bubble.
+Once bubbling, stop stirring and leave it to turn golden.
+If it colors unevenly, tilt or rotate the pan, do not stir.

 Once golden, dip a chopstick into the caramel and submerge it into cold water, if it turns hard then the caramel is ready.